We all know that women are still discriminated against in many industries when

 is more enlightened ... or is it?
 As I worked on a page of the best rock songs

-time, and several other online lists, and came to the conclusion that female songwriters
+and several similar lists, and I came to the conclusion that

-are still being shortchanged.
-Yes, there were a few songs by Carole King and Joni Mitchell
+female singer/songwriters are still being shortchanged.
+Yes, a few songs by Carole King and Joni Mitchell

 consideration for anyone's "best of" rankings.
 I can't agree with Rolling Stone